AlanBuckingham/vRproj/README.md

 Our VR experience features a customizable avatar selection scene where users can choose the customers virtual representations.
 We've meticulously crafted these avatars by modeling facial features based on real human photographs using Blender and FaceBuilder.
 This approach ensures a more immersive and personalized experience for our users.

 ## Intelligent Grading System
 We've integrated an intelligent system that dynamically evaluates users' room decorations.
 This system considers factors such as space utilization and aesthetic harmony to assign a grade to the user's decoration efforts.
-With every modification made to the room, the system recalculates the grade, and the customer (NPC) respond with appropriate emojis to reflect the user's design prowess.
+With every modification made to the room, the system recalculates the grade and gives feedback value on the screen.
 The model will be trained on different room configurations correspondingly labelled good and bad.
 Every customer will have a different model based on their preferences.
-We will create the room configurations dataset ourselves.
+We created the room configurations dataset ourselves.

 ### Target Device
 Android